grafana/k6-docs/docs/sources/k6-studio/set-up/install.md

 ---
-title: 'Installation'
+title: 'Install k6 Studio'
 description: 'Learn how to download and install k6 Studio'
-weight: 200
+weight: 100
 ---

-# Installation
+# Install k6 Studio

 You can install k6 Studio on Windows and macOS.